gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

   getDependencies callback - Optional
 * grant_type: the grant type that should be used to trigger requests to the Business Service.
 Allowed values: user_token or client_credentials.
   Default value, in case this attribute is not provided, user_token - Optional
+* forwardiastoken: flag that indicates if, in addition to the exchanged xsuaa token, the IAS token should be forwarded as well.
+IAS token is forwarded in request header: `x-ias-token`

 The value of `endpoints` should be an object with the following properties: